HomePPC Keywords: How to Find the Right Keywords for PPC Advertising

 Remember, you shouldn’t necessarily bid on the most popular keywords, since those can be more competitive and costly.
 WordStream’s Opportunity Score will help you prioritize and choose the best keywords for your PPC campaigns by showing you which search terms have relatively high volume along with relatively low cost.

-Selecting the Right PPC Keywords
+Selecting the right PPC keywords

 • Brand keywords: These are keywords that include your own brand name.
 Brand keywords are a no-brainer; they tend to have very low costs and very high Quality Scores.
 In addition, they yield excellent results in terms of click-through rate (CTR) and conversion rate.